Fpculcasi/Carezze/README.md

 My daughter was born.
 A few weeks in, my partner and I kept asking each other the same question at 2am: *"Did you already give her the drops?"*

-Lot of sticky notes all around the kitchen, and a forgot shared Google Sheet.
+Lot of sticky notes all around the kitchen, and a forgotten shared Google Sheet.
 Just two exhausted parents with two phones and zero coordination.

 Carezze is the app I wished I had.
 It tracks therapies (medications, schedules, progress) and neonatal parameters (feeds, diapers, sleep, temperature) across everyone caring for the same person — in real time, privately, and **without requiring an account**.